Retry Logic & Backoff Strategies for Web Push

 5. Error Classification, Security & Compliance Alignment

 Retry pipelines must enforce strict security boundaries and regulatory compliance.
-Deferred payloads are high-value targets for replay attacks, SSRF exploitation, and privacy violations if mishandled.
+Deferred payloads are high-value targets for replay attacks and privacy violations if mishandled.

 Secure Error Routing & Credential Handling